 TAFE NSW Illawarra Institute

-Illawarra Institute has 14 campuses offering courses that vary from TAFE certificates and diplomas to university degrees.
-It offers four fields of specialist training: GreenSkills Training Australia, Hazardous Areas Training, TAFE RMS AIS Training, and TAFE BlueScope Steel Training.
+Illawarra Institute has eight campuses offering courses that vary from TAFE certificates and diplomas to university degrees.
 There are a variety of study formats, so you can complete courses on campus, online, and on-the-job.
-The 14 campuses include:
+The campus list includes:

 - Wollongong (TAFE Illawarra’s main campus)